thescholaar/verified-academic-history-json/README.md

 - `Personal.identity_truth_facts_academic_Justin-Ames.Gamache.pdf`

 ### Release Notes

 Version `v1.0.0` constitutes the initial public release of the repository and establishes the baseline archived version of the structured academic and scholarly metadata record.

+## Technical Utilities

+This repository may be supported by internal validation and integrity-checking utilities used in maintaining the structured academic record.

+Version `v1.0.0` constitutes the initial public release of the repository and establishes the baseline archived version of the structured academic and scholarly metadata record.